-In this year's PY 2022 Annual Action Plan, CDBG and HOME funds are used for major and limited housing rehabilitation of both owner and rental housing units.
-Rehabilitation of housing in Jacksonville-Duval County will keep the housing units affordable and for homeowners, and it will help protect the value of their homes.
-Rehab activities will also help to maintain housing conditions for LMI households who may have difficulty paying for these costs.
+HOME funds are used for major and limited housing rehabilitation of both owner and rental housing units.
+Rehabilitation of housing in Jacksonville-Duval County will keep the housing units affordable and maintain housing conditions that may otherwise lead to homelessness.
+For homeowners, housing rehab activities will help protect the value of their homes.
+Owner-occupied rehab activities will also help to maintain housing and make repairs for LMI households who may have difficulty paying for these costs.
 Rehab activities for rental properties help keep costs down for property managers and landlords and these savings may make rental housing units more affordable for renters.
 The goal is to also to increase affordable housing units in the jurisdiction as well.
 The City will do this through new development of housing units and direct financial assistance to homebuyers.
+Each year, the City sets aside 15% of HOME funds to support Community Housing Development Organizations (CHDO), which will help to develop new affordable housing in the City.
 See the AP-20 goals for more details.